The Yusuf case shows the whole madness of skilled workers in Germany - California18

 The master heating engineer is currently trying to find another applicant from abroad – from Armenia.
 “I even know him personally.
 He was here once as a refugee, but was then not recognized.”
 According to Hugo, the man has mastered the craft.
 The German embassy recently rejected a second request from the man.

 “In Armenia he’s practically sitting on packed suitcases because he’s afraid that there will soon be a bang.
-If I could get him, I would know that I would immediately have someone who could really support me.”
+If I could get him, I would know that I would have someone who could really support me straight away.”
 Hugo is also continuing to look abroad for an apprenticeship.
 Only: “My motivation after this martyrdom is, let’s put it that way, very manageable.”

 But why can’t the heating engineer find any applicants in this country?
 “Heating engineer is simply an absolute shortage profession.
 There is one applicant for every ten positions.
 And if an apprentice can walk halfway today, he can just as easily go into industry and retail,” says Hugo.
 The trades have forgotten to establish themselves better here – and according to the craftsman cannot pay a comparable amount.